Polly (Nirvana song): Nevermind

 "Polly" was re-recorded by Butch Vig at Smart Studios in Madison, Wisconsin in April 1990.
 This acoustic version, featuring Chad Channing on drums, later appeared on the band's major label debut, Nevermind, released in September 1991.
 It was the only recording from Vig's original session with the band to appear on the album, the rest of which was recorded by Vig in May 1991 at Sound City Studios in Van Nuys, California.

+It was also the only song on the Nevermind album to feature Channing instead of Dave Grohl as the drummer.

 The recording featured Cobain playing a five-string Stella guitar that he said he purchased from a pawn shop for $20.
 "I didn't bother changing the strings," Cobain told Jeff Gilbert in a 1992 Guitar World interview.
 "It barely stays in tune.
 In fact, I had to use duct tape to hold the tuning keys in place."
 According to Vig, the guitar's "strings were so old they didn't have any tone to them.
 A real plunky sound."
 Cobain's guitar and Krist Novoselic's bass were recorded live, after which Cobain recorded lead and harmony vocals, and then Channing added the cymbal crashes.

 According to Vig in the 2005 Classic Albums: Nirvana - Nevermind documentary, Cobain accidentally sang the first two words of the third verse, "Polly said," too early, during the instrumental break, but the band decided to leave it in.
 However, earlier versions of the song also feature this line, including the original home demo, the 1989 Peel version, and most pre-Nevermind live versions.